This article is based on a conversation between Vivun CEO, Matthew Darrow and Product Leader, Russell Witham, on The Unexpected Lever podcast.

 Technical validation represents the majority of the sales cycle but the minority of RevTech strategy.

-This is the realm of technical sales, where AEs and SEs work together to drive revenue.
+This is the realm of the mid-funnel, where AEs and SEs work together to drive revenue.

 This is the work to be done that wasn’t covered at Agentforce.
 And it all has to do with the work Sales Engineers focus on every single day.